Are You a Perceptive Listener?

 In “Duct Tape Selling,” John Jantsch mentions 5 types of online listening that help you use this digital data to boost your sales.

 1) Listening for connections–sales are about the connection you make.
 Social channels like LinkedIn, Facebook, and Instagram are a great way to build your connections.
+In fact, just a couple weeks ago, I booked an account by listening to a need mentioned on a social media channel.

 2) Listening for buying signals–As you build your connection list, observe what your potential clients are discussing online.
 What do they like, what do they not like?
 Taking part in a social media group or starting your own is a great strategy for perceptive online listening.